• Skip to primary navigation

 5 Reasons Real Estate Syndications Can Work For You

-September 20, 2022 by Wayne Courreges III Leave a Comment
+September 20, 2022 by Wayne Courreges III

+If you’ve ever experienced owning single-family or multifamily homes, you know that these investments require time and energy.
 Investing in residential real estate can be challenging because, typically, you as the investor wear many hats throughout the seemingly never-ending process.
 Responsibilities include finding the property, funding the deal, renovating the property, interviewing tenants, and even performing maintenance.
+The trouble is, it doesn’t stop there.
+You have to repeat most of the process over again when your tenant’s lease is up.
+Investing in commercial multi-family real estate syndications can provide a simpler path toward growing wealth through real estate.

-Why Investing in Multifamily Rentals Can Be a Lot of Work
+Why Investing in Multi-family Rentals Can Be a Lot of Work

-Let’s look at the pros of multifamily rental rentals first.
-If one tenants moves out unexpectedly then you have other units that can compensate for the loss.
+Let’s look at the pros of multi-family rental rentals first.
+If one tenant moves out unexpectedly then you have other units that can compensate for the loss.
 Another pro is that you are only managing one property with multiple tenants as opposed to multiple properties with only one tenant each.
+Even if you hire a professional management company to help with the day-to-day operations such as bookkeeping, maintenance, repairs, income management decisions, etc., you’re still basically in charge of overseeing that labor and are back running a small business, which can be overwhelming if you’re already working a full-time job.

-The Case for Passive Real Estate Investments
+The Case for Real Estate Syndications

-There is a fully passive option that is completely handled by a professional sponsor with years of experience and team of key players that will professionally manage your investment capital so you can passively wait for a check to come in.
+There is an entirely passive option that is completely handled by a professional sponsor with years of experience and a team of key players that will professionally manage your investment capital so you can passively wait for a check to come in.
 This will ensure you AVOID the 3 T’s that keep property managers awake at night – Tenants, Toilets, and Termites!
+According to Forbes, once investors begin to understand passive commercial real estate investments, it’s common for them to move toward syndications.
+Here are 5 reasons why Forbes is right:

 1. Investors Save Time

-You can forget about laboring to fix up the property after acquisition or perform the day to day maintenance (fixing Toilets, Dealing with Tenants or Termites.
-The Deal Sponsor and their professional team will work to ensure that the value add plan is executed and that you are receiving your income according to the business model.
+In real estate syndications, you’ll be putting money in, collecting cash flow during the holding period determined by the deal sponsor, and receiving a profit upon the sale of the property.
+What would you be doing in the meanwhile?
+Basically sitting on the sideline rooting for your team passively.
+You can forget about laboring to fix up the property after acquisition or perform the day-to-day maintenance (fixing Toilets, Dealing with Tenants or Termites.
+The deal sponsor and their professional team will work to ensure that the value add plan is executed and that you are receiving your income according to the business model.

 1. Diversify Your Investment Portfolio

 Let’s face it, who has the time to become educated and proficient in various markets?
-It could be a year or longer to become proficient on choosing the right investments, underwriting, and building your team.
+It could be a year or longer to become proficient in choosing the right investments, underwriting, and building your team.
 Plus there is the time to become educated in various submarkets.
+On the other hand, by investing and working directly with an experienced deal sponsor you can quickly diversify into various markets and rely on the professional to take care of business while you diversify and mitigate risks.

-1. Tax Free Money! —–You Get a Pass From Uncle Sam
+1. Tax-Free Money! —–You Get a Pass From Uncle Sam

 1. Your Personal Assets Are Well Protected